 • Drain the water from the dal and rice.

 • Add salt and mix the batter well using your clean hands for a couple of minutes.
-The batter consistency should neither be thick nor runny, but rather it should be free flowing.
+The batter consistency should be neither thick nor runny, but rather it should be free-flowing.

 Consistency of Idli Dosa Batter